LoyolaChicagoCode/cs2-lab0-hello-java/README.md

 # GitHub account creation and repository import

-This is a one-time step.
+These are one-time steps:

 1. Create a GitHub account (if you do not have one already).

 1. Request the [GitHub Student Developer Pack](https://education.github.com/pack/join) using your official Loyola email address (optional).

+In this section, you will perform one or more iterations of the (more frequent) inner circle involving

+# Working on the project using GitHub Classroom

 1. Accept the GitHub Classroom invite provided to you in Sakai.

-1. Work on the project following [these steps](https://gist.github.com/klaeufer/869ed974791256297049dee2dd920414) except the "repository import" section, which GitHub Classroom already took care of.
+1. Work on the project following [this GitHub-based workflow](https://gist.github.com/klaeufer/869ed974791256297049dee2dd920414) except the "repository import" section, which GitHub Classroom already took care of:

+  - edit the source code
+  - compile the source code to executable code
+  - test (or run) the executable code
+  - frequently commit and push your local modifications to your remote GitHub Classroom repository

 # Submission